 1.5 Ton Flatbed

-Ideal for high-profile projects, the medium-duty, 1.5-ton flatbed truck provides the maximum payload.
+If you’re looking for even more power, payload, and towing capabilities, the 1.5-ton flatbed truck is for you.
+Ideal for high-profile projects, a 1.5-ton flatbed truck provides the maximum payload.
 Equipped with upgraded tires and suspension, this massive diesel truck features a 40,000-lb gross combination weight rating.
-In addition, it comes with a high capacity trailer tow package, decent fuel economy, and maximum torque.
+In addition, it comes with a high-capacity trailer tow package, decent fuel economy, and maximum torque.

-Flex Fleet Rental offers you a perfect fleet solution depending on your needs.
+Flex Fleet Rental offers a perfect fleet solution depending on your needs.
 All you need to do is disclose your fleet needs and let us know which truck size you think is ideal for your company.
 Not only will we deliver a vehicle to you in perfect condition, but we will also take care of the initial acquisition costs.
 Unless you plan to use the truck for an extensive period of time, you won’t face any significant repairs.
-Except for the fuel costs and negligible maintenance costs, you won’t have to pay much.
+Aside from the fuel costs and negligible maintenance costs, you won’t have to pay as much as if you had purchased a diesel.
+Enjoy The benefits of no long-term commitments.